 The Howard School prides itself on our technologically savvy educators and students.
 A pioneer in the use of assistive technology in educating learning disabled students, we believe that technology is a vital tool in the educational process, and that students must be comfortable with all forms of new technology to stay competitive in today’s world.
 Teachers work with our Instructional Technology and Assistive Technology staff to introduce new technology to the students at the correct age and skill level.

-Another form of assistive technology is the SMARTboard, which continues to be an effective tool in Howard School classrooms, not only for their use in engaging and motivating student learning, but to specifically relieve challenges with classroom note-taking.
+Another form of technology support involves the SMARTboard, which continues to be an effective tool in Howard School classrooms, not only for their use in engaging and motivating student learning, but to specifically relieve challenges with classroom note-taking.
 For many of our students, concentrating on note-taking while comprehending the lesson being taught, are two very difficult tasks to do simultaneously.
 Teachers’ lessons can be preloaded onto the SMARTboards and then easily transferred to student laptops, reducing the need for note-taking during class.
 This removes an academic hurdle for our students and promotes student learning.

 Technology in the Classroom